johnmcdowall/johnmcdowall.github.com/_posts/2013-01-11-this-is-david-heinemeier-hansson.markdown

 When all is said and done, I still respect David greatly, and we are haircut brethren since time began, I just wish he'd stop the attacks, stop being dismissive and read some new books.

+_Discuss, upvote, or do whatever the hell you want on [HackerNews](http://news.ycombinator.com/item?id=5043573).